 Spieth went on to make the 2013 Presidents Cup, and snagged PGA Tour Rookie of the Year honors, but the non-golfing world got its first dose of Jordan Spieth at the 2014 Masters when he shared the lead after 54 holes.
-His bid to become the youngest Masters champion ever derailed over the back nine on Sunday and he settled for youngest-ever runner-up honors.
+His bid to become the youngest Masters champion ever derailed over the back nine and he settled for youngest-ever runner-up honors.

-For the rest of the year, while Rory McIlroy hypnotized golf fans by winning the Open Championship and the PGA Championship, and others trundled off to follow the continuing soap opera of Woods’ comeback travails, Spieth went on a record-setting birdie binge in obscure, off-the-radar November events that served notice of something special in 2015.
-He won in March at the Valspar Championship and pulled himself to Number Six in the world.
+For the rest of the year, while Rory McIlroy hypnotized golf fans by winning the Open Championship and the PGA Championship, and others trundled off to follow the continuing soap opera of Woods’ comeback travails, Spieth went on a record-setting birdie binge in obscure, off-the-radar events that served notice of something special in 2015.
+He won the Valspar Championship and pulled himself to Number Six in the world.

 Spieth then electrified Masters onlookers by racking up 28 birdies and reaching 19 under par at Augusta, numbers never before seen.
-His play at the U.S. Open this past June was more solid than spectacular, but when Dustin Johnson self-destructed on the 72nd green, he had that title as well.
+His play at the U.S. Open was more solid than spectacular, but when Dustin Johnson self-destructed on the 72nd green, he had that title as well.
 In a matter of months people shifted from talking about the Rory Slam to a real Grand Slam.
 Naturally, sponsorships accompanied his phenomenal success, including ones from Titleist, Under Armour, SuperStroke Grips, Rolex and NetJets.